Overview of South Dakota Taxes

 South Dakota Property Taxes

 The state of South Dakota has a relatively simple property tax system.
 Tax rates, set by local government bodies such as municipalities and school districts, are applied to the full market value of residential property.
-Across the state, the average effective property tax rate is 1.36%, slightly higher than the national average.
-Homeowners living in a primary residence in South Dakota are eligible for a tax rate reduction.
+Across the state, the average effective property tax rate is 1.32%.
+This is the 16th highest property tax rate in the U.S. Homeowners living in a primary residence in South Dakota are eligible for a tax rate reduction.
 If you are interested in purchasing a property in South Dakota or want to refinance one, have a look at our mortgage guide for information on rates and getting a mortgage in the Mount Rushmore State.
 Read on to learn more about that and other important South Dakota property tax rules.

 How Property Taxes Work in South Dakota